 Major Attractions Included in MegaPass Istanbul

 This is usually the deal maker.
 Yes, the pass covers Hagia Sophia, answering does MegaPass Istanbul include Hagia Sophia.
-It also offers the Topkapi Palace ticket with pass, Basilica Cistern ticket with pass, and dolmabahce palace ticket.
+It also offers the Topkapi Palace ticket with pass, Basilica Cistern ticket with pass, and Dolmabahce palace ticket.

 Higher tiers add experiences like yacht cruises at sunset, Turkish baths, the hop on hop off bus, the dervish ceremony or even a dinner cruise, which helps answer both is bosphorus cruise included in MegaPass Istanbul and is dinner cruise included in MegaPass Istanbul.